muratk5n/thirdwave/en/index.md

 Newsfile: "First Hydrogen.. confirms its hydrogen-fuel-cell powered light commercial vehicles (LCV) are performing even better than predicted.
-In the first phase of commissioning, the Company's LCVs accumulated 6,000km on UK roads, including mileage around London's M25 motorway.
-The data logging supports vehicle range simulations, which exceed a 500km range.
+In the first phase of commissioning, the Company's LCVs accumulated 6,000 km on UK roads, including mileage around London's M25 motorway.
+The data logging supports vehicle range simulations, which exceed a 500 km range.
 The vehicle is currently performing with excellent efficiency, including both urban, extra-urban (which includes driving at higher speeds) and highway operations.
-First Hydrogen's LCV fuel consumption figures seen in many driving scenarios are under 2 kg / 100km, and in mostly urban driving this is 1.5 kg / 100km"
+First Hydrogen's LCV fuel consumption figures seen in many driving scenarios are under 2 kg / 100 km, and in mostly urban driving this is 1.5 kg / 100 km"

 ---